domnu-raul/simple-snake-game/README.md

 - **SnakePlayer:** Handles player input and score tracking.
 - **SnakeScreen:** Manages the game screen, including rendering and transitioning between states.

-## How to Play
+## Controls

 1. **Controls:**
-   - Use arrow keys or a similar input method to control the playable snake.
+   - Use arrow keys or WASD to control the snake.
+   - Use space to sprint, but mind your stamina level.
    - Navigate through the map, defeat the enemy snake, and unlock the door to progress.

 2. **Scoring:**
    - Gain points by defeating the enemy snake and progressing through levels.
-   - Save your progress to track your achievements in the leaderboard.

-3. **Level Progression:**
-   - Each level introduces new challenges, obstacles, and enemy behaviors.
-   - Reach the end of Level 2 to complete the game.

-4. **Saving and Leaderboard:**
+3. **Saving and Leaderboard:**
    - Save your game progress to resume later.
    - Enter your name in the leaderboard when your snake meets its end.